 Abridged from the Natural history section in Transylvania: the Bradt Travel Guide

 Wild plants and animals have always been very important in the traditional life of Transylvania.
-The folklore (traditions, stories, beliefs, superstitions) related to them is fascinating, with national festivities dedicated for instance to one flower, Our Lady’s bedstraw.
-There are also folk tales that give the wolf a positive significance, which is something quite unique throughout Europe.
+The folklore (traditions, stories, beliefs, superstitions) related to them is fascinating, with national festivities dedicated, for instance, to one flower, Our Lady’s bedstraw.
+There are also folk tales that give the wolf a positive significance, which is something unique throughout Europe.

 Abridged from the Culture section in Transylvania: the Bradt Travel Guide

 Local people in Alba County © Adriana Mitsue Ivama Brummell

 The complex history of Transylvania has produced a complex cultural life, in which the cultures of its ethnic Romanian, Hungarian and German communities are both highly distinctive and constituent elements of a Transylvanian regional culture.
 Many festivals across the region celebrate individual communities, whether the Saxon Kronenfest at Mălâncrav, the Székely Festival of 1,000 Székely Maidens just outside Miercurea-Ciuc, or the Romanian Junii Parade in Braşov.
 The ‘town days’ held in many communities also fall into this category of celebrations of local community: while visitors are welcome to join in, the events are not designed with outside visitors in mind.
 Other events in Transylvania are increasingly international in outlook, like the Transylvania International Film Festival and Untold music festival in Cluj-Napoca, or the International Theatre Festival in Sibiu.
 These are events of European renown, reflecting a Transylvania which is increasingly confident of its place on a wider stage.